Azure/acr/docs/preview/connected-registry/quickstart-view-connected-registry-repos-and-tags.md

       --header 'Authorization: Basic '$ENCODED_CREDENTIALS | jq -r '.access_token')
 ```

-4. Using the above token, run the following command to list the tags in the hello-world repositories on the connected registry.
+4. Using the above token, run the following command to list the tags in the hello-world repository on the connected registry.

 ```
 curl --location \